 How can I apply for a Carl Moyer Program grant?

-Most funds are distributed through the 35 local air districts (see map below).
+Most funds are distributed through the 35 local air districts.
 As not all districts fund every project type that is eligible, contacting your local air district for the most updated information on funding availability, project eligibility, applications, and a project selection timeline is essential.
 Air district Moyer Program contacts can be found through the Moyer Program website.

 Why is it important to reduce diesel emissions?

 Emissions from heavy-duty diesel engines have been identified as a major source of air pollution, including smog-forming nitrogen oxides (NOx), and cancer-causing air toxics including particulate matter (PM) from diesel combustion.
 Seventy percent of the airborne carcinogens in California come from diesel exhaust.
 The Carl Moyer Program accelerates the replacement of older, dirtier diesel engines with newer, cleaner technologies.
 Emission reductions achieved by the Program play a critical role in helping California meet federal air quality standards and reduce toxic emissions and associated health risk in communities throughout the state.